Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 };
 ```

+Tip: By inheriting from `sdbus::AdaptorInterfaces`, we get access to the protected `getObject()` method.
+We can call this method inside our adaptor implementation class to access the underlying `IObject` object.

 That's it.
 We now have an implementation of a D-Bus object implementing `org.sdbuscpp.Concatenator` interface.
 Let's now create a service publishing the object.

 ```cpp